 It does not matter what tools you use to measure your body.
 You can use a fancy scale or just a standard scale and measuring tape.
 Sure, certain scales may be more accurate, but that doesn’t really matter.
 In fact, I tell my clients to ignore the numbers altogether and solely focus on if those numbers are going up or down.
 The main thing you should be tracking is change.

 However, it is important that you use the same scale or body fat tracking method every time you measure yourself for a more accurate comparison.

 You also need to consider when you are weighing yourself.
-For this, again, the time of day does not matter.
+The time of day you choose to weigh yourself does not actually matter.
 However, you do need to take your measurements at the same time everyday or every week.
 You do not want to compare you morning weight to your after dinner weight.
 These numbers will be very different.
-And it is normal for the numbers to be different.
-Your bodyweight does increase throughout the day; so don’t be alarmed by this.
+And it is normal for those numbers to be different.
+Your bodyweight increases throughout the day; so don’t be alarmed by this.
 Most people like weighing themselves in the morning because that is when most are at their lightest weight.
-If you want to see a smaller number on the scale it may be best for you to weigh yourself at this time.
+If you want to see a smaller number on the scale it may be best for your mental health to weigh yourself in the AM.

-The next thought you may have is, what do I wear to weigh myself?
+The next question you may have is, what do I wear to weigh myself?
 My answer: as little as possible.
 You are weighing yourself, not your clothes.